About Highlight Questions

-Qtip: You can use the Stop Words feature in the question editing pane on the right to automatically specify basic words (it, the, to, a, etc.) as non-interactive.
+Qtip: You can use the stop words feature in the question editing pane on the left to automatically specify basic words (it, the, to, a, etc.) as non-interactive.

 - If desired, click the category names to edit them.

 The highlight question type can be customized using a few special features found in the question editing pane.

-Increase the range of your Like/Dislike scale to include more than three options.
-You can also use the Automatic Categories option to alter the scale to use words like Effective/Ineffective.
+You can also use the Suggested categories option to alter the scale to use words like Effective/Ineffective.

 Change the font size for the interactive text part of your question.

 Once your responses have been collected, Qualtrics offers various ways you can analyze your response data.
 From the Reports tab, you can view aggregate data in pre-made reports as well as create your own reports from scratch.
 From the Data & Analysis tab, you can view and manage individual respondents’ data.